davidalexandercurrie/itp-blog/content/blog/🔇-liminal-portfolio-🔕.md

 ![liminal library](https://pbs.twimg.com/media/C3Qcf_9XAAAahA4.jpg)

-I want to also play with the sound of an abandoned/liminal website.
+I am particularly interested in the sounds of an abandoned/ liminal website.
 When I watched this documentary I found the coupling of the sounds with the places very haunting.
 <iframe width="1440" height="900" src="https://www.youtube.com/embed/rEgjEzB36Lo"></iframe>

-This online audio installation I made in 2020 now feels abandoned and *liminal* to me.
-I think this is because of the movement & sounds.
-It seems like ancient machinery that has just been left running.
+This online audio installation I made in 2020 now feels abandoned and *liminal* to me, perhaps due to the movement and sounds, like ancient machinery that has been left running...
 <iframe width="1440" height="900" src="https://multimono.space/"></iframe>

-# Plan of action
+# Plan of Action

-My plan is to port the rough idea of the prototype to three.js and encoroporate positional audio & reverb to add to the feeling of space.
-I want to include a section that has snippets of code from my live-coding practice and their associated audio that feel *forgotten* to me.
-I want to spatialise the different works/images/soundclips both in 3d virtual space as well as 3d audio space.
-Many of the works that will be *on display* don't work properly anymore or were just never finished which makes them independently feel liminal.
+My plan is to port the prototype to three.js and add positional audio and reverb to simulate physical space.
+I want to include a section that has snippets of code from my live-coding practice as well as related audio that feel *forgotten* to me.
+I want to spatialise the different works, images, and soundclips both in 3D virtual space and 3D audio space.
+Many of the works that will be *on display* don't work anymore or were never finished, which personally makes them feel liminal.

 # Prototype
 [Original](https://davidalexandercurrie.github.io/liminal-portfolio/)